jhastrovio/JH_MDS/backend/api/README_VERCEL.md

 2. **Environment variables**
    - All env vars should be configured in Vercel dashboard
+   - Required environment variables:
+     - `REDIS_URL`: URL for Redis connection
+     - `NEXT_PUBLIC_API_URL`: URL for the frontend app (used for CORS and API calls)
+     - `JWT_SECRET`: Secret key for JWT token generation
-   - Access them via the settings module
+   - Access environment variables via the settings module

 3. **Dependencies**
    - Each API folder should have its own requirements.txt